xho95/xho95.github.io/_posts/2016-04-17-A-Swift-Tour.md

 print("Hello, world!")
 ```

-* this sinlge line of code : a complete program
+* this single line of code : a complete program
 - don't need to import a separate library functionality
 - don't need a `main()` : global scope- the entry point
 - don't need to write semicolones